JianfengNing/JianfengNing.github.io/index.md

 ## Education:

-- **Sep 2015-June 2019**: B.Sc in Mathematics and Applied Mathematics, Lanzhou University, China
+- **Sep.
+2015-June 2019**: B.Sc in Mathematics and Applied Mathematics, Lanzhou University, China
-- **Sep 2019-June 2025**(Expected): Ph.D in Computational Mathematics, Wuhan University, China
+- **Sep.
+2019-June 2025**(Expected): Ph.D student in Computational Mathematics, Wuhan University, China.
+During my Ph.D period, I was a visiting student at University of Bremen in Germany from Feb.
+2022 to Sep.
+2023, and working as a research assistant at The Chinese University of HongKong, Hong from Oct.2023 until now.

 {% include_relative _includes/projects.md %}